marcellothiry/ts-esm-npm-package-template/README.md

 - Code Coverage: It includes a code coverage tool ([Vitest/C8](https://vitest.dev/guide/coverage.html)) to help you monitor and maintain a high level of test coverage.
 - Documentation: The template provides a basic structure for documentation, including a README file where you can describe the package and provide instructions for installation, usage, and contribution.
 In the folder `.github`, there is a template for pull requests (PR).
 This template will be used automatically by GitHub whenever you are creating a PR for your package.
 - npm Scripts: The template includes a set of npm scripts for common development tasks such as building, testing, linting, and releasing your package.
 - CI/CD Configuration: The template can be easily integrated with popular CI/CD services (such as GitHub Actions or Travis CI) to automate the build, test, and release processes.
+It uses [semantic-release](https://semantic-release.gitbook.io/semantic-release/) to control versioning, publishing and releasing.
 - License: It includes a license file where you can specify the license under which you want to release your package.
+You can see more about licenses [here](https://license.md/).

 ## Installation